-1. Be sure voltage and frequency are correct before connecting Variac to line.
-The Variac is a transformer and will not operate on a d-c circuit.

-2. When using overvoltage circuit (Figures 4, 6, 7, 9) be sure connected load will stand overvoltage.

-3. Protective devices are cheaper than Variacs./

-many cases on steady predictable loads, fuse protection will be entirely adequate.
-Where short-term overloads are to be handled (as in motor starting or lamp inrush) a time-current integrating breaker, such as the Heinemann No. 0411TS, of the proper current rating is more effective.

-4. Always set Variac to zero before switching to avoid surge damage.
+- 1. Be sure voltage and frequency are correct before connecting Variac to line.
+The Variac is a transformer and will not operate on a d-c circuit. - 2.
+When using overvoltage circuit (Figures 4, 6, 7, 9) be sure connected load will stand overvoltage. - 3.
+Protective devices are cheaper than Variacs.
+In many cases on steady predictable loads, fuse protection will be entirely adequate.
+Where short-term overloads are to be handled (as in motor starting or lamp inrush) a time-current integrating breaker, such as the Heinemann No. 0411TS, of the proper current rating is more effective. - 4.
+Always set Variac to zero before switching to avoid surge damage.
 This is particularly important with lamp loads.
 The ratio of hot to cold resistance of modern incandescent lamps may be as great as 15:1.
-Instantaneous brush current should never exceed 5 times rated current.

-5. Clean dirty brush tracks with crocus cloth (nothing coarser), remove loose particles with a fine brush, wash with carbon tetrachloride.

-6. BRUSH V-5 types take the General Radio Company V-5 Brush; V-5H types, the General Radio Company V-5H Brush.
-Brushes may be removed by a simple rotation of the top plate to clear the retaining pins.
-Proper brush insertion is indicated by a slight click, or detent action, as the long axis of the top plate aligns with the retaining pins.
+Instantaneous brush current should never exceed 10 times rated current. - 5.
+Clean brush track with a soft cloth and safe solvent (alcohol or naphtha).
+Do not use abrasives they might destroy the stabilized track surface. - 6.
+BRUSHES When ordering replacement brushes for the V-20 Variac, specify the General Radio Company Type VBT-5 (formerly V20-302) for a set of two; for the V-20H Variac, specify the General Radio Company Type VBT-2-2 (formerly V20-303) for a set of two.
+Brushes may be removed from the radiator by simply rotating the top plate so that it clears the retaining pins.
+In addition V-20 and V-20H brushes are supplied with pigtails.
+Pigtails attach and detach by means of button head screws on the radiator "nose."
+Proper brush insertion is indicated by a slight click or detent action as the long axis of the top plate aligns with the retaining pins.
 Newly installed, or reinstalled, brushes must be seated for proper Variac operation.
 With power off, a few swings of the brush over the abrasive side of a piece of crocus cloth resting on the brush track will effectively mate brush and track.
 Remove the crocus cloth and blow or brush loose carbon from the brush track before applying power.